Yvee1/hascard/README.md

 ![](./recordings/gapped-question.gif)

 ## Miscellaneous info
 Written in Haskell, UI built with [brick](https://github.com/jtdaugherty/brick) and parsing of cards done with [parsec](https://github.com/haskell/parsec).
 Recordings of the terminal were made using [terminalizer](https://github.com/faressoft/terminalizer).
 The filebrowser widget was mostly copied from the brick [filebrowser demo program](https://github.com/jtdaugherty/brick/blob/master/programs/FileBrowserDemo.hs).
+Homebrew and Travis configurations were made much easier by [the tutorial from Chris Penner](https://chrispenner.ca/posts/homebrew-haskell).